 “If you are not careful, the newspapers will have you hating the people who are being oppressed and loving the people who are doing the oppressing.” — Malcolm X

-Though the latest chapter in the Israeli-Palestinian conflict has calmed to a — more than likely temporary — ceasefire, the illegal occupation of Palestine by the Israeli military remains intact.
+Though the latest chapter in the so-called Israeli-Palestinian conflict has calmed to a — more than likely temporary — ceasefire, the apartheid state of Israel’s illegal occupation of Palestine continues.

 Social justice advocates and organizations continue to call for not only an end to this occupation, but to the financial and military complicity of the United States government.
 Leading the call to action is the Malcolm X Grassroots Movement.Follow @newsoneofficial